CESSProject/DeOSS/README.md

 | ---------- |

 The put file interface is used to upload files to the cess system.
 You need to submit the file as form data and use provide the specific field.
 If the upload is successful, you will get the fid of the file.
+If you want to encrypt your file, you can specify the `cipher` field in the header and enter your password (the length cannot exceed 32 characters), and the system will automatically encrypt it.

 - Request Header